andrewvy/HHVMCraft/README.md

 As you can tell, this is not the most performant implementation.
 It's being developed in a way that's fast to code, and readable.

-I am also not a PHP programmer, nor do I know much about socket programming! ;)
+I am also not a PHP programmer, or an advanced-level programmer, nor do I know much about socket programming! ;)

-So if you have any comments, please feel free to create an issue.
+So if you have any comments or if you have any crazy fun/interesting ideas for me to consider, please feel free to create an Github issue!

 ## Current Progress